nonogamer9/cgwebglport/README.md

 # Chicken Gun WEBGL Port!

-This is a port of Chicken Gun for Unity WebGL, The Unity Version used is 2018.2.19f1 Because it works with older web browsers that supports WebGL 1 and asm.js.
+This is a port of the ChaloApps game Chicken Gun for Unity WebGL.
+The Unity Version used is 2018.2.19f1.
+Why? because it works with older web browsers that supports WebGL 1 and asm.js.
+This port plays completely offline due to PUN issues.
+(If you have websocket drivers for PUN Classic 1.92, please make an issue and send the download links)

 This version was meant to be hosted on websites like replit or render!